robfatland/pythonbytes/1dca/README5.md

 ### Before we get started

 The code for this program may seem mysterious or a bit complicated.
-This is why I broke it down into five parts, to try and make it a more gradual hill to climb.
+This is why I broke the project down into five parts, to try and make it a more gradual hill to climb.
 My goal is to show you what is possible with just a few lines of code without staying in the area of super-basic.
 There are two good results of this approach; at least I hope.
 First this code is from real computer science.
 It is an open door into a world of ideas